thunderbird/thunderbird-android/docs/contributing/code-review-guide.md

 1. **Correctness & requirements**
    - Does the change solve the stated problem?
 Any edge cases missed?
 Are invariants upheld?
+   - If non-trivial, does it align with the agreed [RFC or Technical Design](../engineering/README.md)?
 2. **Architecture & boundaries**
    - Adheres to module API/internal separation per [ADR-0009](../architecture/adr/0009-api-internal-split.md) and project architecture (UI: Compose/MVI, Domain, Data).
    - No cross‑module leaks (check for proper `internal` visibility in `:internal` modules); dependencies flow in the right direction.